 Mpox

-CEPI is supporting efforts to accelerate new mpox vaccines and expand access to existing vaccines to help tackle the ongoing deadly mpox outbreaks in the Democratic Republic of Congo and other countries.
-Findings could also support the development of vaccines against other Poxviruses.
+CEPI is supporting efforts to accelerate new mpox vaccines and expand access to existing vaccines to help tackle deadly mpox outbreaks.
+Findings could help protect against other Poxviruses.

 close-up of mpox virus